 Once you have successfully completed this course, you will be guaranteed a one-year training post as part of the GTCS Teacher Induction Scheme.
 Linked Local Authorities plan to offer an induction year to students within their schools.

-The PGDE Secondary programme links directly to the MEd Critical Enquiry in Education which offers a structured programme to support professional learning throughout your teaching career.
+The PGDE Secondary course links directly to the MEd Critical Enquiry

 You can use the above QR code to connect directly to the course details.

 We are delighted that you are thinking about studying at the University of the Highlands and Islands.
 We operate a fair and open admissions system committed to equality of opportunity and non-discrimination.
 We consider all applications on merit and on the basis of ability to achieve, without discrimination on grounds of gender, age, disability, ethnicity and socio-economic background.
 We welcome applications from all prospective students and aim to provide appropriate and efficient services to students with disabilities.